-How to Prepare In Case the SNAP Emergency Allotment Ends In Your State
+What to Do When the SNAP Emergency Allotment Ends In Your State

 Americans who qualify for the Supplemental Nutrition Assistance Program (SNAP) have been given a financial boost through an emergency allotment that provides $95 or more in additional funds each month up to the maximum benefit amount.
 But when that allotment expires, recipients could see their benefits take a sharp drop.

 The allotment was granted to help SNAP recipients weather financial hardships caused by the COVID-19 pandemic.
 Many were also given a 15% increase that is scheduled to expire on Sept.
 30, Forbes reported.
-The Biden administration looks to ease some of the financial pain by implementing a permanent increase to SNAP benefits starting on Oct.
-1.
+The Biden administration looks to ease some of the financial pain by implementing a permanent increase to SNAP benefits started on Oct.
+1, 2022.

 As Forbes noted, the temporary SNAP increase provided about $27 more per person each month.
 Between the 15% boost and the emergency allotment, the average monthly food benefit per person is currently $240.
 That will rise to $251 with the permanent increase.